Creciunel/Electrospinning-device/README.md

-<h1>Electrospinning Device based on Arduino Mega</h1>

-<p>This repository contains the source code, hardware schematics, and documentation for a device designed to facilitate the electrospinning process using the Arduino Mega microcontroller.
-The device allows control and monitoring of various parameters involved in electrospinning, enabling researchers and enthusiasts to experiment with this technique.</p>

 <h2>Contents</h2>

 <ul>
   <li><a href="#features">Features</a></li>
   <li><a href="#hardware-setup">Hardware Setup</a></li>
+  <li><a href="#software-ui">Software UI</a></li>
+  <li><a href="#software-board-code">Software Board Code</a></li>
   <li><a href="#usage">Usage</a></li>
   <li><a href="#contributing">Contributing</a></li>
   <li><a href="#license">License</a></li>
 </ul>

-<h2>Features</h2>
+<h1>Electrospinning Device based on Arduino Mega</h1>

+<p>This repository contains the source code, hardware schematics, and documentation for a device designed to facilitate the electrospinning process using the Arduino Mega microcontroller.
+The device allows control and monitoring of various parameters involved in electrospinning, enabling researchers and enthusiasts to experiment with this technique.</p>

+<h2 id="features">Features</h2>

 <p>The device provides the following features:</p>
 <ul>